Skip to main content

 HTTP Proxy

-To retrieve and update data using HTTP Proxy, the required endpoint should be defined in the routes section of the plugin.json configuration file.
+To retrieve and update data using the HTTP Proxy, the required endpoint should be defined in the routes section of the plugin.json configuration file.

 {